Science for

 The exhibition includes contributions from students on their projects, guest speakers, and the opportunity for students to discuss their projects with their peers, science educators, technical experts and development practitioners.

-Student scientists from Irish schools took part in the recent Science for Development Showcase, hosted by Self Help Africa and Irish Aid.
+Student scientists from Irish schools took part in this year's Science for Development Showcase, hosted by Self Help Africa and Irish Aid.

 Watch